 Go back in time as our Local Guide gives you a crash-course in Warsaw’s troubled history.
 You’ll see Warsaw’s Ghetto, Chopin’s park, as well as the Old Town.
 Hear how this town has been all about survival, being literally reduced to rubble, and how Warsaw then picked up the pieces, using these ruins to rebuild the city.
 Check out St. John’s Cathedral and the Royal Palace, which was blown-up during World War II.

 Free time means a chance to get to know Warsaw’s modern, festive side.
 Relax in Lazienki Park, a favourite haunt with the locals, or dip into the city’s many museums, galleries and theatres.
-Get some hints on what to explore from your Tour Manager.
+Get some hints on what to explore from your Trip Manager.

 Tonight, we have a special farewell dinner together: a traditional Polish feast near the famous Royal Route - the road leading to the former King’s residence.
 Feast on a three-course meal and toast your travels with the crew and your new friends.